AnhDuck/Astrodymium-Flat-Field-Panel/README.md

 ### V3 -> V4.0

 Release 4.0 focuses on cutting away needless material by introducing an overall more compact design.
-A framework for user replacability of diffusing material was also added.
+User replacability of diffusing material was also added.

-1. The overall design has been redone to a slimmer format that many other commercial flat field panels use.
+1. The overall design has been remade to a slimmer format that many other commercial flat field panels use.
 This minimizes the amount of required material and saves on weight (over 30%), while still retaining the same rigidity and offering better build quality.
 2. Bottom plate has been split into two parts (P1/P2) - these two parts make assembling the diffuser material + EL panel significantly easier.
 3. Bottom plates are now held in place with 6 screws, this prevents light from shining through cracks in the plates.
 4. Clear aperture has been increased from 115mm to 125mm.